szksh-lab/poc-lock-action/README.md

 When a comment `/merge` is posted, the GitHub Actions Workflow [merge](.github/workflows/merge.yaml) is run.
 The workflow checks if the deploy is locked.
 If the deploy is locked, the pull request isn't merged.
-Users have to wait until the lock is released.
+Users have to wait until the lock is unlocked.

 ![locked](https://github.com/szksh-lab/poc-lock-action/assets/13323303/54dc50f7-5757-4c2a-8d89-0905d4aee3c6)